 - Authentication and authorization workflows for NIH and consortium-managed datasets that allow for data access, integration, and data security protocols

 - User training and support resources for a diverse stakeholder community

 Maximized for connectivity, volume, and diversity including patients, clinicians, researchers, government, public and private partnerships, consortia, foundations, and healthcare data stakeholders which manage the use, access, distribution, and security practices of data

-Led by the Data Engineering Team of the D³b Data Analytics Management & Engineering (DAME) Unit, D³b’s platforms and tools are developed with input from leading collaborators within CHOP and externally, to ensure leading-edge technology is included in the development and versioning of the tools.
+Led by the Advanced Data Applications & Platform Technologies (ADAPT) Unit, D³b’s platforms and tools are developed with input from leading collaborators within CHOP and externally, to ensure leading-edge technology is included in the development and versioning of the tools.

-By cross-supporting and developing an array of high-performing data-driven discovery platforms and data-science applications, D³b’s DAME Unit has created a real-time, platform-based discovery ecosystem.
+By cross-supporting and developing an array of high-performing data-driven discovery platforms and data-science applications, D³b’s ADAPT Unit has created a real-time, platform-based discovery ecosystem.

 This environment allows users to easily move between different analytic views of the same data, perform analysis on the data in real-time with other researchers, and help improve the collaborative development of new tools, data processing workflows, and applications in the future.